rcsb/py-rcsb-api/docs/data_api/quickstart.md

 ## Getting Started
 The [RCSB PDB Data API](https://data.rcsb.org) supports requests using [GraphQL](https://graphql.org/), a language for API queries.
 This package simplifies generating queries in GraphQL syntax.

-To generate a query in this package, you would create a DataQuery object.
-The DataQuery object must be executed using the `.exec()` method, which will return the JSON response as well as store the response as an attribute of the DataQuery object.
+To generate a query in this package, you would create a `DataQuery` object.
+The query must be executed using the `.exec()` method, which will return the JSON response as well as store the response as an attribute of the `DataQuery` object.
 From the object, you can access the Data API response, get an interactive editor link, or access the arguments used to create the query.

-The package is able to automatically build queries based on the input_type and path segment passed into return_data_list.
-If the package is included in code that is going to be used long-term, it's recommended to use fully qualified paths.
-When autocompletion is being used, an INFO message will be printed out as a reminder.
+The package is able to automatically build queries based on the "input_type" and path segment passed into "return_data_list".
+If using this package in code intended for long-term use, it's recommended to use fully qualified paths.
+When autocompletion is being used, an WARNING message will be printed out as a reminder.

 ```python
 from rcsbapi.data import DataQuery as Query